Midway through long and complicated negotiations with Anne Arundel County officials and lawyers, Sgt. Bret Ballam made an offer too good to be true.

 Sgt.
 Vaughn Dykes, who also serves on the negotiating team, agrees.
 "He has a lot on his shoulders.
 It's more pressure for him.
 But he has a quick wit and handles it well."

-For Ballam, the passion stems from a lifelong commitment to the police force.
+For Ballam, his passion stems from a lifelong commitment to the police force.
 His father was an Anne Arundel police officer.
 Ballam has served for 23 years -- six of them as a sergeant.